Financial Analysis: Monro (NASDAQ:MNRO) & EVgo (NYSE:EVGO)

-Monro (NASDAQ:MNRO) and EVgo (NYSE:EVGO) are both consumer discretionary companies, but which is the superior business?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, earnings, risk, institutional ownership, profitability and dividends.
+Monro (NASDAQ:MNRO) and EVgo (NYSE:EVGO) are both consumer discretionary companies, but which is the better investment?
+We will contrast the two companies based on the strength of their risk, dividends, profitability, valuation, institutional ownership, analyst recommendations and earnings.

 Profitability